FOODSHOT #4

 This FoodShot will seek out solutions to address:

-— Mitigating and adapting to the multiple threats of climate change on the water cycle as related to food production
+— Mitigating and adapting to the multiple threats of climate change on the water cycle as

-— Overuse and contamination of water that impacts food production, ecosystems, biodiversity, and human health
+— Overuse and contamination of water that impacts food production, ecosystems, biodiversity, and

 — Disruptions to water cycles connecting land- and water-based systems